GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/DEMO_DOCS/tokenparser_api_contract.md

 ---

 Maintain this file as the single source of truth.
-As of revision v8 the DEMOAPP001, DEMOAPP002, and DEMOAPP003 services conform to the requirements above; deviations MUST be treated as defects unless ratified by a future contract version change.
+As of revision v8 the DEMOAPP001, DEMOAPP002, and DEMOAPP003 services (started individually or via `.batch/RUN_ALL_APIS_AND_SWAGGER.BAT`) conform to the requirements above; deviations MUST be treated as defects unless ratified by a future contract version change.